jaredbarranco/radiant-car-dealership/readme.md

     4. At minimum, return a 500 error

 When complete, copy/paste your updates to the bottom of 2_radiantCarDealers-API.yml and save the file.
+Commit your changes.

 ### Project 3 - Submit to Code Review
 In Git or Github Desktop, submit a Pull Request to the repository with your changes.
 Both the Pull Request Title and Description can be your name.